 Add vinegar to this masala paste and set aside for 15 minutes.
 You could get all this ready first and then chop up the ginger, garlic and onions, too.

 In a heavy-bottomed vessel or a big pressure cooker add the remaining ingredients: the pork, onions, garlic, ginger, green chillies, peppercorns, cloves, cinnamon, cardamon, turmeric powder, bay leaf, salt, and the masala paste, and mix them gently.

-Place it on low heat and cover it and let it all cook.
+Place it on low-medium heat and cover it and let it all cook.

 Let it rest for about 20 minutes before you open the cooker.
 Give it a good stir and add more salt if you want.

 Serving: You could eat it once you open the cooker, although it tastes best when eaten the next day.
 It is best eaten with neer dosa (recipe coming soon!) or sannas.
 Or with pão (bread roll, also know as pav) or bread if you prefer them, or have no access to neer dosas or sannas.

 You must’ve noticed the absence of oil and water in this recipe.
 Keep it that way.
 It’s meant to be thick, and it has been carefully constructed that way.
 Don’t add water or oil at any time!
 Also, it’s important that you use only Byadgi chillies and not any other kind of dry red chilly.
 And, do not grind the onion, garlic, green chillies and ginger.
 I’ve mentioned why earlier.
 If you want to make half the amount, halve everything, and use a small cardamon, and a smaller bay leaf.